starship/starship/docs/config/README.md

 The `character` module shows a character (usually an arrow) beside where the text is entered in your terminal.

-The character will, by default, try to tell you whether the last command was successful or not.
+The character will tell you whether the last command was successful or not.
 It can do this in two ways: by changing color (red/green) or by changing its shape (➜/✖).
-Which it tries will be determined by the values `use_symbol_for_status` and `use_color_for_status`.
-These two options are independent of each other: you can use one, both, or neither.
+The latter will only be done if `use_symbol_for_status` is set to `true`.

 ### Options